Adiseclabs/secureshop-api-security-lab/README.md

 3. Send a few requests through Postman so they show up in **Proxy → HTTP history**.
 4. Right-click any request → **Send to Repeater** to manually tamper with headers, JSON bodies, IDs, and JWTs, then resend.
 5. Use **Intruder** to test rate limiting on `/api/login` (you should see the API push back after a few failed attempts).

+> 📌 *Screenshot idea: capture a Repeater tab showing a tampered order ID request and the API's response.*

 ### A Suggested Testing Order